peekbank/peekbank/README.md

 1. Download the most recent version of all of the files from OSF with the Django command: `python3 manage.py download_osf --data_root ../peekbank_data_osf`

+1. Right now there is a separate directory called `peekbank_data_testing` for adding a subset of datasets for testing (by copying them manually from `peekbank_data_osf`).
+The script in the next step looks at a folder called `peekbank_data`, which is either symlinked to the testing directory or to the output OSF directory (when you are ready to process all of the datasets).
+Change the symlink by deleting it with `rm` and then symlinking it with `ln -s <destination> <symlink name>`, e.g., `ln -s peekbank_data_osf peekbank_data` so that it runs all datasets OR `ln -s peekbank_data_testing peekbank_data` so that it only looks at the test datasets.

 1. `cd scripts` and run `./new_dev_db.sh.` This drops the existing database called `peekbank_dev` (if it exists), and creates a fresh one.
-Then it invokes Django migrations to enforce the correct schema, and invokes the Django populate command.
+Then it invokes Django migrations to enforce the correct schema, and invokes the Django populate command on whatever is in the `peekbank_data` directory.
 This then runs a special Django management command that adds another table with the run length encoding.
 If a script whines about permissions, make sure it is executable with `chmod +x [filename]`.

 Unless this errors out, you should be able to see the new data in the `peekbank_dev` database when this process finishes.